mwherman2000/TrustedDigitalWeb/specifications/did-methods/did-bluetoqueagent-1-0-0.md

 ### Security Considerations

 There are no security considerations that are specific to this DID Method specificiation.
-Security considersations and requirements are the responsiblity of a particular platform implementation and the classes of "Business Processes" supported by that platform.
+Security considersations and requirements are the responsiblity of a particular platform implementation and the classes of "Business Documents" supported by that platform.

-Implementers need to be aware of the security and performance implications of the underlying tools and technologies used to develop agents, services, and libraries for the Trusted Digital Web that, in turn, leverage the "Blue Toque Business Process" Method specification; as one example, whether the underlying VDR is configured to support concensus by PoA, PoS, or PoW
+Implementers need to be aware of the security and performance implications of the underlying tools and technologies used to develop agents, services, and libraries for the Trusted Digital Web that, in turn, leverage the "Blue Toque Decentralized Agent" Method specification; as one example, whether the underlying VDR is configured to support concensus by PoA, PoS, or PoW
 (Reference: https://academy.stratisplatform.com/Architecture%20Reference/FullNode/Consensus/consensus-introduction.html).

 More importantly, Implementers need to be highly aware of the types of Fully Decentralized Objects they are managing and processing on the Trusted Digital Web.